ResearchIT/pronto-user-docs/docs/ondemand/index.md

 ### Interactive Desktop

-The Interactive Desktop app provides a grapical user interface that runs as a batch job on pronto.
+The Interactive Desktop app provides a graphical user interface that runs as a batch job on pronto.
 Any module that can be loaded in a normal Pronto batch job can be loaded within the interactive desktop.
 In addition, the following modules have easy-to-use launcher shortcuts.

 *   Matlab
 *   Mathematica